What’s the Ideal Indoor Humidity Level for Winter? 10 Steps To Achieve It

 Temperature is one of the main drivers of humidity levels.
 Warm air can hold more water vapor.
 For example, the maximum water content at 68℉ is nearly four times as much as 32℉.
 Meteorologists use the two measures for humidity because the RH at colder temperatures will be higher if we speak in absolute terms.
-Using RH instead of the latter homes in on what matters most to us, comfort.
+Using RH instead of the latter focuses on what matters most to us: comfort.

-During a hot summer day, it’s hard to cool off if the RH is too high.
-Likewise, it’s challenging to get warm if the RH is high in the winter.
-Moisture is the better conductor.
+It’s hard to cool off on a hot summer day if the RH is too high.
+Likewise, getting warm is challenging if the RH is high in the winter.
+Moisture is a better conductor.
 That’s why a rainy day feels colder if the temperature is low than when it’s warm.